open-energy-transition/Oh-my-Grid/docs/tools.md

   <p>Local Large Language Models (LLMs) can help by conducting searches in the country’s official language.
 For example: “Please search for news articles, reports, academic studies, or datasets about transmission lines or substations opened in Country A in the last 5 years.
 Use the official language of the country A. Only include resources not already listed in the <a href='https://github.com/open-energy-transition/Awesome-Electric-Grid-Mapping'>Awesome Electric Grid Mapping</a> repository.”</p>

   <p>Please be aware of the licence and quality of the documents you are finding.
-If you cannot validate the information you find by different sources, you can at least use the names of substations, regions and towns to identify the locations of new substations or transmission lines, and verify their visibility in satellite images.</p>
+If you cannot validate the information you find by different sources, you can at least use the names of substations, regions and towns to identify the locations of new substations or transmission lines, and verify their visibility in satellite images.
+The fastest way to search global power infrastructure like power plants, substations or country interconnector by name is by the search function of <a href="https://openinframap.org/#2/26/12">Open Infrastructure Map</a>.</p>

   </div>
   <div class="tool-images">